The following four program elements are required to graduate from the Articling Program:

-1. The Profession of Agrology workshop is available as a webinar and is completed in conjunction with the 'Orientation to BCIA' webinar and assessment questions, and is preferably completed at the start of the new articling member's program.
-The workshop may be hosted by a BCIA branch as a 2 to 3 hour workshop with articling members doing a very short introduction of themselves (the official articling presentation as part of the aticling program is done at a branch AGM ).
-This in-person version of the workshop provides networking and an introduction to members of the local branch.
+1. The Profession of Agrology workshop is available as a webinar and is completed in conjunction with the 'Orientation to BCIA' webinar and assessment questions, and is preferably completed at the start of the Articling Program.
+The workshop may be hosted by a BCIA branch as a 2 to 3 hour workshop with articling members doing a very short introduction of themselves (the official articling intro as part of the Articling Program is done at a branch AGM ).
+This in-person version of the workshop provides networking and an introduction to other registrants of the local branch.

 The Profession of Agrology workshop consists of: